inducer/pyopencl/doc/source/array.rst

     Make a new, zero-initialized :class:`Array` having the same properties as *other_ary*.

-.. function:: arange(queue, start, stop, step, dtype=None)
+.. function:: arange(queue, start, stop, step, dtype=None, allocator=None)

     Create a :class:`Array` filled with numbers spaced `step` apart, starting from `start` and ending at `stop`.